 Renting private accommodation could mean moving into a shared house (called a flat in New Zealand), finding an apartment on your own, or establishing a flat with a group of friends (flatmates).

 Before you start your search, it is very important that you understand the costs, responsibilities, and your rights as a tenant.

-If you are an international student aged under 18 years old, under the Education (Pastoral Care of International Students) Code of Practice 2016, you are required to stay in an approved homestay or with a designated caregiver approved by Massey University.
+If you are an international student aged under 18 years old, under the The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021, you are required to stay in an approved homestay or with a designated caregiver approved by Massey University.

 This means you must wait until you are over 18 to consider renting private accommodation.

 The best place to start your search for a private house, room or flatmates is online.

 In many university cities, particularly Auckland and Wellington, the rental market is very competitive and houses can be difficult to find.
 It is therefore important that you give yourself as much time as possible to find somewhere to live before your semester starts.

 Some suggested websites to find private rental accommodation are:

 - local property rental agencies.